sisinflab/iir2021/index.md

 IIR 2021 is the 11th edition of the Italian Information Retrieval Workshop.
 It will take place on September 15-17, 2021 at the [Department of Electrical and Information Engineering](http://deipoliba.azurewebsites.net/en/) of the [Polytechnic University of Bari](http://www.en.poliba.it/), Italy.

-This edition of the Italian Information Retrieval Workshop will include a number of invited lectures from senior researchers.
+This edition of the Italian Information Retrieval Workshop will include a number of invited lectures and tutorials from senior researchers.

 Participation to the IIR 2021 workshop will be free of charge.
 However, advance registration will be strictly required.